South Downtown, Warsaw: Warsaw Uprising

-After the Second World War (1945–present)
+Communist period

-The Constitution Square in the Marshal Residential District in the 1950s.
+Constitution Square in the Marshal Residential District in the 1950s.

-The Mokotów Aerodrome remained operational until 1947.
+After the war, the city begun the process of rebuilding and replacing the demolished structures, including in South Downtown.
+Between 1946 and 1957, the Sts.
+Apostles Peter and Paul Church was rebuilt in the modernist style.

-From 1950 to 1952, in the area along Marszałkowska Street, from Wilcza Street to the north, and Union of Lublin Square to the south, was built new housing estate of the Marshal Residential District.
-It was designed in the socialist realistic style and consisted of the multifamily residential buildings, constructed mostly in place of those destroyed during the Second World War, though it also incorporated several surviving tenements, mostly in its southern portion.
-It also incorporated partially surviving architecture of the Saviour Square, located in its southern section, next to which was rebuilding the historic Church of the Holiest Saviour.
-In its northern portion was centred on then-built Constitution Square.
-Between 1953 and 1957, the Marshal Residential District was expanded to the southeast, with the housing estate of Latawiec.

-In 1952, to the south of the Marshal Residential District was built the People's Army Avenue, which would later become part of the Baths Route, an expressway build between 1971 and 1974, which connects the city centre with the east side.
+From 1950 to 1952, the Marshal Residential District, a new housing estate was developed in the area along Marszałkowska Street, from Wilcza Street to the north, and Union of Lublin Square to the south.
+It was designed in the socialist realistic style, with inspiration from the neoclassical architecture, and consisted of the multifamily residential buildings, constructed mostly in place of those destroyed during the Second World War.
+It also incorporated several surviving tenements, primary in its southern portion.
+Additionally, it also incorporated partially surviving architecture of Saviour Square, located in its southern section, including the rebuilt Church of the Holiest Saviour.
+Its northern portion was centred on then-built Constitution Square.
+Its area included the MDM Hotel, which, being opened in 1952, became the first hotel to be opened in Warsaw after the end of the Second World War.
+Between 1953 and 1957, the Marshal Residential District was expanded to the southeast, with the housing estate of Latawiec, with the style of its apartment buildings based on the Renaissance Revival architecture.
+It was developed between the People's Army Avenue, Marszałkowska Street, Mokotowska Street, Koszykowa Street, and Crossroads Square.
+Additionally, People's Army Avenue was constructed in 1952 to the south of the Marshal Residential District.
+It later became a part of the Baths Route, an expressway build between 1971 and 1974, which connects the city centre with the east side.